kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 For Beta, we will decide whether or not we need additional heuristics to increase the chance of getting a group hierarchy scheduled.
 That said, regardless of what we eventually do, we will not overcome the problem's NP-hardness with heuristics.
+Regardless of the ultimate path taken, we will comprehensively document these scheduling limitations to ensure users are fully aware of potential sub-optimal placement scenarios.

 #### Integration with workload-aware preemption

-If a root `PodGroupInfo` (representing a root CPG or standalone PG) is unschedulable and triggers preemption (Case 2 and Case 4 in [Preemption triggering rules](#preemption-triggering-rules)), the scheduler performs the standard preemption steps to calculate victims and spawn evictions.
+If a root `PodGroupInfo` (representing a root CPG or standalone PG) is unschedulable and triggers preemption (according to the conditions defined in [Preemption triggering rules](#preemption-triggering-rules)), the scheduler performs the standard preemption steps to calculate victims and spawn evictions.
+To support multi-level workloads under this unified preemption
-To support multi-level workloads under this unified preemption framework:
+framework:

 * **Group running pods into collective preemption victims:** When evaluating preemption costs, the preemption algorithm groups victim pods into collective